jacobkor/Project1/README.md

 ### Elk Configuration

-Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because it can take a longer time to manually configure and install containers on each machine seperatly. when using ansible the playbook can be saved in order to user it for future configurations and install them on a lot of machine all togther. this will save a lot of time when there is a need to set up a lot of machines at the same time.
+Ansible was used to automate the configuration of the ELK machine.
+No configuration was performed manually, which is advantageous because it can take a longer time to manually configure and install containers on each machine separately.
+When using Ansible, the playbook can be saved in order to use it for future configurations and install them on a lot of machines all together.
+This will save a lot of time when there is a need to set up a lot of machines at the same time.